codr7/cidk/README.md

 ```

 ### Syntax
-Each statement starts with an opcode and ends with a semicolon, arguments are separated by whitespace.
+Each statement starts with an opcode and ends with semicolon, arguments are separated by whitespace.

 ```
   push 35 7;